phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

         Volunteer for technical work with PCW, which includes installing equipment in homes and on rooftops throughout Philadelphia, attending in-person trainings in Norris Square, network configuring, mapping and data visualization, and web development.

         Many of us are in the process of learning these skills, so if these skills are new to you, you'll be trained in a collaborative environment.
 If you're experienced, we welcome your expertise and training support.
-Access to a car and/or proximity to Norris Square Park are both ideal.

         ## Here are some of the skill areas that are relevant to our work: